BearMetalWeb/BearMetalWeb.github.io/docs/electronics/electrical-components.md

 ## PDH

-The Power Distribution Hub (PDH) distributes power from the battery throughout the robot's electrical system.
+The PDH distributes power from the battery throughout the robot's electrical system.
 We typically use the PDH due to it's ports being easier to open, it having a native voltage display, and other features not available on the PDP.

 <img src="https://cdn11.bigcommerce.com/s-t3eo8vwp22/images/stencil/1280x1280/products/602/3245/REV-11-1850-Power-Distribution-Hub-Hero-FINAL__29576.1704386743.png?c=2" alt="PDH" width="400"/>